rcventures-eng/playdesigner/replit.md

 **Rationale**: Native 694×392 resolution ensures maximum sharpness when exporting at full size (no upscaling artifacts).
 The 60px white header separates play metadata from the field area for clean presentation.
 Downscaling to smaller sizes (e.g., 347×196 for half size) works well with high-quality smoothing.

 **Export Functionality**: html-to-image library (`toPng` function) for converting canvas to downloadable PNG images at customizable dimensions.
 The `generateScaledExport` helper function handles edge-to-edge scaling:
-- First captures the live canvas at native 694×392 size using toPng (preserves all React-rendered SVG content)
-- Loads the captured image into an HTMLImageElement
-- Creates an HTML Canvas at target dimensions
+- Uses html-to-image's native width/height parameters to render SVG directly at target dimensions
-- Sets imageSmoothingEnabled=true and imageSmoothingQuality="high" for best interpolation
-- Draws the captured image stretched to fill the entire target area edge-to-edge
+- Applies CSS transform scaling to ensure proper proportions
 - Both Download and Copy to Clipboard use this shared helper for consistent output

-**Rationale**: Native 694×392 exports are pixel-perfect (no scaling).
-Downscaling to smaller sizes (347×196, etc.) preserves quality.
+**Rationale**: Direct SVG rendering at target dimensions produces crisp output at all sizes (300×200, 400×300, 694×392) without pixel interpolation blur.
 Designed for printing two plays per 8.5×11 page.

 **Interaction Model**: Drag-and-drop for player positioning (24×24px circles, bounds from FIELD.PLAYER_BOUNDS), click-to-draw for routes, and property panels for metadata entry.